xmonader/letsbuildacompiler-pretty/src/tutor14_types.md

 The  problem is that the instruction  really  requires  that  the resulting quotient fit into a 16-bit result.
-This  won't happen UNLESS the divisor is  sufficiently  large.
+This  won't happen _unless_ the divisor is  sufficiently  large.
 When any number is divided by unity, the quotient will of course be the same  as the dividend, which had better fit into a 16-bit word.